ecozoic/react-starter/README.md

 This file will be loaded by dotenv for both the client and server processes.

 ## Tools & Features
-* react, react-router@4, material-ui, aphrodite
+* react, react-router@4, material-ui, css modules
-* redux, connected-react-router, redux-thunk, redux-promise-middleware
+* redux, connected-react-router, redux-thunk, redux-promise-middleware, redux-saga
 * redux-devtools, react-hot-loader@3 for HMR
 * koa
 * webpack, babel